 The Way of the Stars stands for the concept of nature-based and networking cultural tourism in the European Greater Region of Rhineland-Palatinate, Saarland and Lorraine.
 It initiates a new hiking culture.
 Signposts made of stone scallops, ornaments made of field stones and stars refer to medieval cultural monuments and the old St. James' paths that once led through this landscape.
 The project was developed in the Regional Association Saarbrücken and realized with the support of qualification measures for people seeking employment across borders with many committed partners.

-Film clip about the project
+Film contribution to the project

 Between 2006 and 2010, a unique project was realized along the rediscovered St. James routes.
 With the support of official partners and the population, waymarkers were created between Speyer, Saarbrücken/